partialg/partialg/README.md

 ```
 2. import functions and test them:
 ```
+# NOTATION
-# Notice that all function names are lowercase and singular.
+# All function names are lowercase and singular.
-# Functions in the sparse and symbolic submodules end with s and y, respectively.
+# The suffixes -, -y, -s are for functions for dense, symbolic and sparse arrays, respectively.
+# The prefix p- preceeds a standard name for partialized functions (inv -> pinv, eigval -> peigval).

 # Proxies for dense, symbolic and sparse data types
 from partialg import pinv